 Buy it?
-This is one I’d probably buy on a deal, or when the paperback comes out.
+This is one I’d maybe buy on a deal, but perhaps after the next book is out too!

 In a nutshell: Would almost certainly benefit from a re-read of Revealing Us first but unfortunately this one disappointed me.

 Other Reviews of No In Between: Sensual Reads | Page Princess | Drue’s Random Chatter